-Risks of Investing in Stocks.
+Investing in Stocks Risk.
 The value of the Fund's portfolio may be affected by changes in the stock markets.
-Stock markets may experience significant short-term volatility and may fall sharply at times.
+Stock markets may experience significant short-term volatility and may fall or rise sharply at times.
 Adverse events in any part of the equity or fixed-income markets may have unexpected negative effects on other market segments.
 Different stock markets may behave differently from each other and U.S. stock markets may move in the opposite direction from one or more foreign stock markets.

 The prices of individual stocks generally do not all move in the same direction at the same time.
+However, individual stock prices tend to go up and down more dramatically than those of certain other types of investments, such as bonds.
 A variety of factors can negatively affect the price of a particular company's stock.
 These factors may include, but are not limited to: poor earnings reports, a loss of customers, litigation against the company, general unfavorable performance of the company's sector or industry, or changes in government regulations affecting the company or its industry.
-To the extent that securities of a particular type are emphasized (for example foreign stocks, stocks of small- or mid-cap companies, growth or value stocks, or stocks of companies in a particular industry),fund share values may fluctuate more in response to events affecting the market for those types of securities.
+To the extent that securities of a particular type are emphasized (for example foreign stocks, stocks of small- or mid-cap companies, growth or value stocks, or stocks of companies in a particular industry), fund share values may fluctuate more in response to events affecting the market for those types of securities.

 Industry and Sector Focus.
-At times the Fund may increase the relative emphasis of its investments in a particular industry or sector.
+The Fund may from time to time have a significant amount of its assets invested in a particular industry or sector.
 The prices of stocks of issuers in a particular industry or sector may go up and down in response to changes in economic conditions, government regulations, availability of basic resources or supplies, or other events that affect that industry or sector more than others.
-To the extent that the Fund increases the relative emphasis of its investments in a particular industry or sector, its share values may fluctuate in response to events affecting that industry or sector.
+To the extent that the Fund has a significant amount of its assets invested in a particular industry or sector, its share values may fluctuate in response to events affecting that industry or sector.
 To some extent that risk may be limited by the Fund's policy of not concentrating its investments in any one industry.